By Owl-Listener

 2 modes — Direct (you approve every handoff) and Auto (agents run the pipeline, you review at the end).

 When you describe something to build, Designpowers activates with a friendly welcome.
 First-time users can opt into a guided walkthrough — a 2-minute narrated example that shows how agents hand off work, how you steer decisions, and how reviews catch issues.
 No commitment required.
-Returning users get their taste profile loaded automatically.
+Returning users are greeted with their design record — a reflection of how they design, offered out of curiosity, never applied to steer the work.

 The system starts in Direct mode — you see every handoff and approve before the next agent runs.
 You can switch to Auto anytime by saying "go auto."
 Tips appear contextually as features become relevant, not all at once.